Rated Excellent 4.8 out of 5

 1. Protection and Assistance From Overseas

 Citizens enjoy the fundamental right to receive protection and assistance from the Argentine government while traveling abroad, guaranteeing access to consular services and support in various situations.
-In 2023, the Argentinian embassies and consulates assisted over 20,000 citizens in distress situations globally, exemplifying the government's commitment to providing the well-being and safety of its citizens beyond national borders.
+Argentinian embassies and consulates assist over 20,000 citizens each year in distress situations worldwide, exemplifying the government's commitment to safeguarding the well-being and safety of its citizens beyond national borders.

 1. Social Benefits and Services

 Eligibility for social benefits provided by the government, such as healthcare, education, social security, and welfare programs, contributes significantly to citizens' quality of life.
-As of 2023, these social initiatives have positively impacted millions of Argentinians, with over 80% of the population benefiting from accessible healthcare services, ensuring a healthier and more equitable society.
+These social initiatives have positively impacted millions of Argentinians.
+It is worth noting that approximately 43.1% of Argentinians rely exclusively on the public health system, with 11.2% covered by the Comprehensive Medical Attention Program (PAMI).

 1. Access to Higher Education